moscajs/mosca/README.md

 * As fast as it is possible.
 * Usable inside ANY other Node.js app.
 * Supports Node.js v0.10 and v0.12.
-* Supports io.js v1.x and v2.x
+* Supports io.js v1.x and v2.x and v3.x (please do not use v3.1.0)

 ##Quickstart